nguyengiabinh/Bird-classification-with-Transfer-and-Ensemble-Learning/README.md

-# Bird Species Classification using Custom and Ensemble Learning Models
+# Bird Species Classification using Transfer and Ensemble Learning Models

 This repository contains the implementation and analysis of various machine learning strategies for bird species classification.
 The project is part of **COS30082 - Applied Machine Learning** at Swinburne University of Technology.
 It uses the **Caltech UCSD-200 Birds dataset (CUB-200)**, focusing on mitigating overfitting through custom hybrid learning strategies and ensemble learning techniques.